In this guide you’ll find a 2 and 3 day Wild Atlantic Way Donegal road trip itinerary planned from start to finish.

 Extending the trip to 3 days in Donegal

-So, if you only have 48 hours in Donegal, you can call it a night after day 2.
+So, if you only have a weekend in Donegal, you can call it a night after day 2.
 However, if you have an extra day, the rest of this guide is for you.

 Ideally, any visit to Donegal should include the Inishowen Peninsula as, for want of a better description, it’s just deadly, and you can’t go wrong with time spent there.